 |Profit attributable to common shareholders (A)||$ 2,000,000||$ 500,000|

 |Dividends declared (B)||$ 1,000,000||$ 250,000|

 |No of shares outstanding (C)||500,000||100,000|

-DPS of $ 3/ share suggests that the investor will receive $3 for every share held.
 In the example above, both companies have the same payout ratio, i.e., 50%.
-But company Y has returned more to its shareholders even after having lower profits compared to company X. Therefore, Company Y is considered better as it has $ 3/share DPS compared to $2 /share of company X. It should be noted that this kind of comparison should be done between similar companies.
-Companies of different nature require more detailed analysis and research.
+But company Y has returned more to its shareholders even after having lower profits compared to company X. Therefore, Company Y is considered better as it has a DPS of $2.5 as compared to $2 company X. It should be noted that this kind of comparison should be done between similar companies.
+Companies of different natures require more detailed analysis and research.

-DPS provides a better comparability between two companies as it is on per share basis.
-You should not compare the absolute amount dividends as it might lead to an unreliable conclusion due to differences in the nature of companies.
+DPS provides better comparability between the two companies as it is on a per-share basis.
+You should not compare the absolute amount of dividends as it might lead to an unreliable conclusion due to differences in the size of companies.

 DPS Trends as Signals for Markets

 DPS is a very simple ratio to understand.
-Also, if a company tries to maintain a stable level of DPS then it will result into less fluctuations in DPS statistics.
-Due to which, predicting the future dividend income through DPS becomes easy.
+Also, if a company tries to maintain a stable level of DPS, then it will result in fewer fluctuations in DPS statistics.
+Due to this, predicting the future dividend income through DPS becomes easy.
 An increasing trend in DPS is a symbol of the company’s growth.
 While a decrease in DPS returns a bad signal regarding the company’s profitability.

-DPS is used in many valuation models (i.e. dividend discount model) due to its predictability.
+Many valuation models consider DPS (e.g., dividend discount model) due to its predictability.
 It is one of the most useful ratios in valuing and analyzing the company’s stock.